chaoss/augur/docs/source/development-guide/workers/clustering_worker.rst

 **Prediction**
-If the trained model exists in the worker directory, the prediction is made on the documents corresponding to the repositories in the repo groups specified in the configuration.
-The worker populates the following tables repo_topic : stores probability distribution over the topics for a particular repository repo_cluster_messages : stores clustering label assigned to a repository
+If the trained model exists in the task directory, the prediction is made on the documents corresponding to the repositories in the repo groups specified in the configuration.
+The task populates the following tables repo_topic : stores probability distribution over the topics for a particular repository repo_cluster_messages : stores clustering label assigned to a repository

-Worker Configuration
+Task Configuration
 --------------------
-Like standard worker configuration, we need to define delay, given, model and repo_group_id in housekeeper configuration block.

-{

-    "delay": 10000,

-    "given":["git_url"],

-    "model" : "clustering",

-    "repo_group_id" : 60003

-}

-Further, in workers configuration block, we need to define port, switch and number of workers.
+For this task's configuration, in workers configuration block, we need to define port, switch and number of workers.

 .. code-block:: json